-The ram_service, cpu_service, and pd_service arguments are needed to direct quota upgrades referring to the resources of the child environment.
+The ram_service, cpu_service, and rm_service arguments are needed to direct quota upgrades referring to the resources of the child environment.
 By default, we expect that these resources are provided by the parent.

-Genode Child ~Child

-Details virtual destructor

-On destruction of a child, we close all sessions of the child to other services.

-Genode Child heap an a the a d
+Genode Child heap

 Return value method

 Allocator Heap that uses the child's quota

-Genode Child revoke_server
+Genode Child revoke_server .1 1

 Discard all sessions to specified service method

 Argument

 server const Server

 Details

-When this method is called, we assume the server protection all server quota was already transferred back to our own Note that the specified server object may not exist anym server argument in here! $env() \rightarrow ram_session()$ account
+When this method is called, we assume the server protection domain to be all server quota was already transferred back to our own env()→ram_s Note that the specified server object may not exist anymore.
+We do not server argument in here! ession() account.

-Genode Child yield

 Instruct the child to yield resources method

 Argument

 args Resource_args const &

 Details

-By calling this method, the child will be notified about amount of resources.
-For more details about the protoco refer to the description given in parent/parent.h.
-1
+By calling this method, the child will be notified about the need to re amount of resources.
+For more details about the protocol between a ch refer to the description given in parent/parent.h.

+Conside Child notify measures avail

+Genode Child notify_resource_avail const method

-Notify the child about newly available resources
+Notify the child about newly available resources const method